Carrying out our mission - Learning Together with Refugee Photo Exhibition

 What it’s like to hold a photo exhibition online

-This year, the photo exhibition is being held online, so the team had had to try several new and different tactics.
+Because the photo exhibition is being held for the first time online this year, the team had to try several new and different tactics.

 For each exhibition, the project team (1) explains the refugee situation in a certain country, (2) explains the background of each photograph, (3) presents a slide show, and (4) creates time to learn about and carry on the source of inspiration of the Japanese people involved in refugee support efforts.

 “In the short 90-minute time frame, instead of just showing the photos, we are adding explanations about each country’s refugee problems.
-We want participants to get a feeling of the deeper story behind each photo,” says Kawakami.
+We want participants to get a feeling of the deeper story behind each photo,” Kawakami said.